afontenot/pyweight/docs/md/Technical Concepts.md

 One possible alternative is a moving average.
-For some types of weight loss program this approach would be appropriate, but as outlined above, the Pyweight approach is to have the user focus on a constant rate of weight loss, with periods of consistent intake punctuated by minor adjustments.
-A moving average would fluctuate too much and be too dependent on data recency to give good results for Pyweight.
+For some types of weight loss program this approach would be appropriate, but as outlined above, the PyWeight approach is to have the user focus on a constant rate of weight loss, with periods of consistent intake punctuated by minor adjustments.
+A moving average would fluctuate too much and be too dependent on data recency to give good results for PyWeight.

-The resulting spline fit is used to generate many of the data points needed by Pyweight equations.
-For example, rather than use the user's first weight entry as the initial weight for the estimate of weight change density, Pyweight uses the first point on the spline instead.
+The resulting spline fit is used to generate many of the data points needed by PyWeight equations.
+For example, rather than use the user's first weight entry as the initial weight for the estimate of weight change density, PyWeight uses the first point on the spline instead.
 Likewise, for the user's current weight, rather than use the latest entry, the last point on the spline is used.